← Back to Blog

 What to Do After Finding an Available Domain

-2. Enable auto-renewal: Protect against accidental expiration
+2. Enable auto-renewal: Protect against accidental expiration and losing your domain

-3. Add WHOIS privacy: Protect your personal information
+3. Add WHOIS privacy: Protect your personal information from public WHOIS databases

 Check Your Domain Now

 Use our free domain availability checker to search across 50+ TLDs instantly.
 Our tool combines WHOIS, DNS, and registry data to give you accurate availability information in seconds.
+Start your domain search today and secure your perfect web address.